deannahburke/night_writer/README.md

 ## A project by Deannah Burke

-  goal: use Ruby to create a program to translate English to Braille, and Braille back to English
+  goal: use Ruby to create a program to first translate English to Braille, and then Braille to English

   ```ruby
   backend final project ==